ABOUT US

 In 2014, our beautiful open-air amphitheater became a reality, dubbed the DeSoto Amphitheater.
 You can now find regional and national acts performing here, under the stars, with the backdrop of the gorgeous woods and stream.

-The Ned Smith Center already plays an active role in education about nature, art, and conservation through a year-long series of workshops, guided walks, lectures, and other special events.
-With a permanent home and room to expand programs, the Ned Smith Center for Nature and Art is continuing to grow and enrich lives locally and throughout Dauphin County and the surrounding area.
+The Ned Smith Center also plays an active role in education about nature, art, and conservation through a year-long series of workshops, guided walks, lectures, and other special events.
+With a permanent home and room to expand programs, the Ned Smith Center for Nature and Art continues to grow and enrich lives locally and throughout Dauphin County and the surrounding area.
 Let us also play a role in the rediscovery of your world!

 “We need to connect people, especially children, to the natural world.
 Anyone who comes to the Center’s wildlife festival in late July and watches the kids, can see they have a natural love for the outdoors.
 Their enthusiasm and wonder gives you a warm feeling.
 You know this is right for families and for America.”